phillipnunes/100-days-of-code/log.md

 ### Day 68: February 11 2019

 **Today's Progress**: Today I decided go back to train algorithms in codility, and yeah...I need to practice because I found it a bit difficult to solve the problems.

+### Day 69: February 12 2019

+**Today's Progress**: Today I solved a couple of challenges in HackerRank using JavaScript.
+I found it easier than codility (...or maybe I slept more last night.)